 - whether you’ll need to pay for things like travelling to a medical assessment when making your application

-You can apply for both payments
+You can receive both payments

 If you’re eligible, you can apply for both the Harm’s Way Payment and Individual Redress Payment.
 We would pay your Harm’s Way Payment first.